>> BOOK: Locally Played: Real-World Games for Stronger Places and Communities (MIT Press, 2020).

 I am an associate professor at American University, where I direct The Playful City Lab.
 My research investigates civic media, community engagement, and neighborhood empowerment.
 I am based in the AU Game Center/Lab, and am a fellow at the Center for Media and Social Impact (CMSI) and at the Metropolitan Policy Center (MPC).
 I supervise PhD students in Communication, and teach classes like playful cities in our Game Design MA and MFA programs.

-Background: More than a decade ago I co-founded Games for Change in NYC, the leading festival and hub for social issues and games.
-I then joined the MacArthur Foundation as a program officer in their portfolio on Digital Media and Learning.
-More recently, I spent a year teaching data science at the UC Berkeley School of Information.
-My PhD is from the USC Annenberg School for Communication and Journalism in Los Angeles.
+Background: More than 20 years ago I co-founded Games for Change in NYC, the leading festival and hub for social issues and games.
+I then joined the MacArthur Foundation as a program officer in the portfolio on Digital Media and Learning.
+After obtaining my PhD, I spent a year teaching data science at the UC Berkeley School of Information.
+My PhD itself is from the USC Annenberg School for Communication and Journalism in Los Angeles.

 Current research: